sidfishus/TextParse/README.md

 Classic ASP uses the VB script language for dynamic rendering whereas ASP .NET uses VB .NET.
 After manually converting a couple of code files to ASP .NET there seemed to be approximately 20 syntactical differences between the languages.
 Effectively what I was looking to achieve was to create a transpiler that converts from VB script to VB .NET.
 I fathomed that if each 'type' of syntax conversion would take 1-3 days to complete it would be an acceptable amount of time to automate the conversion of the entire application considering there are approximately 20 of them.

 I started my investigation by trying regular expressions which I've successfully used to do simple parsing in the past.
 I quickly gave up on this idea because it was clear I would have to become the regex master of master's in order to achieve.
 I also did not appreciate the unintuitive syntax, lack of readability, or the inability to extend or add diagnostic tools or gain any kind of feedback.
 It seemed to me like a black box consisting of only mathematical jargon.
-I then considered using other existing parsing tools but steered away from this because I did not want to spend time learning somebody else's work only to be frustrated with it's useage and learn it only does 90% of what I need.
+I then considered using other existing parsing tools but steered away from this because I did not want to spend time learning somebody else's work only to be frustrated with it's usage and learn it only does 90% of what I need.
 If I created my own parser however I would be completely in control and could design it from the ground up to work exactly how I wanted it to.

 My process in theory was to:
 1. Choose a module and run the conversion against it.